polyipseity/information/special/academia/HKUST/ESST/pressure safety/outline.md

   - compressed gas cylinder hazards ::: Pressure can reach over 100 bars.
 Leaking gas produce a force 20 to 50 times the cylinder weight, which is about 100 kg, similar to a rocket or guided missile.
 Over-pressurized vessel fail at a weak point if it exists.
 If that point is very weak, the vessel can fail at or below normal operating pressure.
   - [compressed gas cylinder safety measures](#compressed%20gas%20cylinder%20safety%20measures)
 - [relevant legislation in Hong Kong](#relevant%20legislation%20in%20Hong%20Kong)
   - Boilers and Pressure Vessels Ordinance (Cap.
 56) ::: Provision of control and operation of boilers and pressure vessels.
 Ensures standards.
 Defines _appointed examiners_ and _competent person_.
-Requires certificate of fitness and certificate of examination.
+Requires certificate of examination and certificate of fitness.
-  - certificate of fitness ::: Required for boiler pressure vessel, steam container, and auxiliary equipment, but NOT pressurized fuel container, to be used.
+  - certificate of fitness ::: Required for auxiliary equipment, boiler pressure vessel, and steam container, but NOT pressurized fuel container, to be used.
 Valid for 26 months.
-Must renew after repair, prohibition order, hired, or sold.
+Must renew after hired, prohibition order, repair, or sold.
 The examination process is outlined under hydraulic test.
   - hydraulic test
     - hydraulic test for seamless steel air receivers ::: $\text{test pressure} = \begin{cases} \mathrm{MPWP} + 1.4 \times 10^7 \mathrm{\ Pa} & \text{ if } 1.4 \times 10^7 \mathrm{\ Pa} < \mathrm{MPWP} \le 2.8 \times 10^7 \mathrm{\ Pa} \\ 1.5 \,\mathrm{MPWP} & \text{ if } \mathrm{MPWP} > 2.8 \times 10^7 \mathrm{\ Pa} \end{cases}$.
     - hydraulic test for other air receivers ::: $\text{test pressure} = \begin{cases} 2 \,\mathrm{MPWP} & \text{ if } \mathrm{MPWP} \le 7 \times 10^5 \mathrm{\ Pa} \\ 1.5 \,\mathrm{MPWP} + 3.5 \times 10^5 \mathrm{\ Pa} & \text{ if } \mathrm{MPWP} > 7 \times 10^5 \mathrm{\ Pa} \end{cases}$.